joolfe/gatsby-for-docs/content/02-setup-environment.md

 ---
-title: "Set up environment"
+title: "Set up the environment"
 metaTitle: "Set up the environment"
-metaDescription: "Steps for set up the environment for use gatsby"
+metaDescription: "Steps for setting up the environment for use gatsby"
 ---

 # Before start